ospringauf/dpqBench/README.md

 ## Getting started with dpqBench

 This section explains the steps for creating benchmark charts with dpqBench.
-Some examples of benchmark charts can be found in the [Gallery].
+Some examples of benchmark charts can be found below.

 ### Prepare images